-An academic paper is a writing which you explain your argument on a particular topic by giving logical evidences.
-It is basically is composed of section for the "Title, Author, and Affiliation", an "Abstract", a "Main text", and a "List of reference", and follows a specific format.
+An academic paper is a writing which you explain your argument on a particular topic by giving logical evidence.
+It is basically composed of section for the "Title, Author, and Affiliation", an "Abstract", a "Main text", and a "List of reference", and follows a specific format.

 There are many books published on writing reports and academic papers.
-Reading some these references at an early stage may be useful.
+Reading some of the books at an early stage may be useful.

-Also books on how to write report assignments and academic papers are available at the library.
+Also, books on how to write report assignments and academic papers are available at the libraries.
 Search by the keywords [academic writing] on "The University of Tokyo OPAC".

 (See 【Making full use of the library!】)

-must follow the format specified by the academic society or the journal you're submitting.
+must follow the format specified by the academic society or the journal you submit.